-The actuator torque $m_T$ necessary to turn the wheels depends on the dynamics of the whole suspension system and on the contact torque $m_C$ .
-The torque $m_C$ again depends on parameters and variables like the turning angle $\psi$ , speed v of the car or the rolling resistance $\mu_R$ (cf. Figure 1).
-The driver employs an appropriate torque $m_D$ which finally constitutes the dynamical equilibrium of the whole system drawn in Figure 1.
-The main objective in designing the control of the steering wheel simulator is to establish a desired feedback characteristic to the driver.
+The actuator torque m_T necessary to turn the wheels depends on the dynamics of the whole suspension system and on the contact torque m_C .
+The torque m_C again depends on parameters and variables like the turning angle ψ , speed v of the car or the rolling resistance μ_R (cf. figure 1).
+The driver employs an appropriate torque m_D which finally constitutes the dynamical equilibrium of the whole system drawn in figure 1.
+Main objective in designing the control of the steering wheel simulator is to establish a desired feedback characteristic to the driver.
 This feedback depends of course on the torque coming from the turning wheel actuator system.
-However, since the two systems are independent there might be more and different information processed therein.
+However, since the two systems are independent there might be more and different informations processed therein.

-A steer-by-wire system has some significant advantages in terms of security, comfort and manufacturing, and it is a necessary device for future transportation aspects.
-A traffic guided system, for instance, needs autonomous steering in order to apply appropriate control without being disturbed by the driver.
-It may be combined with automatic stability control (ASC) in order to support or to assist the driver in certain critical situations.
-And it can be easily used as a car locking device.
+A Steer-by-Wire system has some significant advantages in terms of security, comfort and manufacturing and it is a necessary device for future transportation aspects.
+A traffic guided system, for instance, needs autonomous steering in order to apply appropriate control not being disturbed by the driver.
+It may be combined with the automatic stability control (ASC)in order to support or to assist the driver in certain critical situations.
+And it can be easily used as car lock device.
 Being able to adjust arbitrary torque feedback characteristics is considered to be a significant comfort aspect.
-The manufacturer is interested in more cost-effective assembly and exchange of spare parts.
-And, a separate steering system offers the possibility of redesigning the engine compartment in a completely new way.
+The manufacturer is interested in more cost effective assembly and exchange of spare parts.
+And, a separated steering system offers the possibility of redesigning the engine compartment in a complete new way.